erikeldridge/erikeldridge.github.com/_posts/2017-11-01-team-efficiency.md

 ### Recognition

 A team's domain ownership should be broadly and consistently asserted, to avoid fighting for space and awareness.
 Join the team to work in its associated space or identify an uncontested space to work in.

+### Self-organization

+Given clear ownership and overarching goals, people should be able to self-organize.

+[HBR's article "Beyond the Holacracy Hype"](https://hbr.org/2016/07/beyond-the-holacracy-hype (HBR's article "Beyond the Holacracy Hype")) discusses pros and cons.

 ### Bottom-up innovation